Loss of Control - Stalling

 Rate of descent - a high sink rate develops

 Remember, the earlier a potential stall is recognised, the easier it is to correct.
-When you realise you’ve entered one, the first and most important step to begin recovery is to reduce your angle of attack.
-Most stall recoveries require at least four steps to fully recover:
+When you realise you’ve entered one, the first and most important step to begin recovery is reducing your attack angle.
+Most stall recoveries require at least four steps to recover fully:

 1. Pitch the nose-down to decrease the angle of attack.